stonegold546/gradcafe-school-admission-results/README.md

 I'm not affiliated with GradCafe.

-All this does is, it takes your search results and returns a few visualizations of GRE scores & uGPA scores.
+All this does is, it takes your search results and returns a few visualizations of GRE scores and uGPA scores.

 For large searches, I placed a 2-second delay between page queries.